acbart/canvas-grading-reports/readme.md

 # manage-canvas

 A set of command line utilities for controlling canvas courses.

-Be careful using these, as some can damage the course.

 # Requirements

-Make sure you pip install the requirements.txt file!
+Make sure you pip install the requirements.txt file

+> pip install -r requirements.txt

+This is for Python 3.

 # Create Settings